 Another reason for clogs in the bathroom is the soaps you use especially if you use the bar soap.
 It goes down the drain to clog and makes it hard to release it.

 Avoid flushing food in the sink, especially if you don’t have a disposal unit.
-Even when you have garbage disposal know what to dispose in it.
+Even when you have garbage disposal know what to dispose of in it.

 Use methods that avoid clogs in the disposer like running a lot of water in it.
 Use the cold water and run it even after the grinding stops.

-If you have a garbage disposal, you should give it a thorough clean at least once in a month.
+If you have a garbage disposal, you should give it a thorough clean at least once a month.
 This will get rid of starches that form clogs over time.